FlutterWay/rixa/README.md

 # Page Management

-Rixa uses `go_router` for route management in the background.
+Rixa uses `go_router` for its route management on the background.

 - Define your pages